partheseas/gardens/Readme.md

   displayTime: true
 })
 ```

+### Configuring streams
+For the sake of being easy to use in browser with custom outputs, each garden only
+cares that the stream given in its options implements a `write` method.
+One such
+browserland object that already implements a write function is `document`, but I
+would not recommend that, because it erases the previous contents, which is sad.

+When setting a stream other than the default, the `outputType` is always set to
+text to keep things simple.
+If you want colors, be sure to set this option correctly.

 ### log, warn, and warning
 These methods all just dump the arguments given out to the console like you would expect.
 The